North Ingria: Government and the Republic

 Kirjasalo was in control of 30 km2, including five villages that had a total population of around 400 people.
 The country had its own Protection Corps and local newspaper Kirjasalo Sanomat as well as its own military regiment, the North Ingria Regiment, which was composed of 580–1,700 military volunteers, and led by Georg Elfvengren, prior to being sacked and replaced by Elja Rihtniemi.
 The official flag and coat of arms of the Republic of Kirjasalo were designed by Ilmari Haapakoski and were inaugurated on 8 September 1919.
 Kirjasalo also had its own badge of honor, the Cross of the Ingrian White Wall.

 Government

 The Republic of Kirjasalo had two governments in charge, the Pohjois-Inkerin Hoitokunta ('North Ingrian Caretaker Committee'), which was the executive refugee government established in July 1919 by Ingrian refugees from Bolshevik Russia, and the Caretaker Committee, which was in charge of boosting morale, publishing stamps to raise money, and organizing volunteer regiments, such as the North Ingria Regiment.
-A local council existed in Kirjasalo, however it was only ever operational for a couple of months.
+A local council existed in Kirjasalo, though it was only ever operational for a couple of months.